dagronf/DSFStepperView/README.md

 * Specify a delegate to receive value change updates, or bind to the field's value.
 * Optional delegate to request tooltip strings depending on whether hovering over increment/decrement/text segments
 * Support for Combine publishing
-* Preliminary SwiftUI support

 ## Usage

 Add `DSFStepperView` to your project via Swift Package Manager, or copy the sources in the Sources/DSFStepperView directly to your project

-Demos are available in the `Demo/DSFStepperView Demo` folder
+Demos are available in the `Demo/` subfolder.

 ### Via Interface Builder